jimpil/jedi-time/README.md

 ## Convention
 Temporal fields are hierarchical, and so in Java the naming convention follows the `bar-of-foo` pattern (e.g Chrono/ISO fields etc).
 In `jedi-time`, `bar-of-foo` becomes path `[:foo :bar]`.
-For instance `ChronoField/DAY_OF_YEAR` becomes `[:year :day]`, and you can use it to pull out the value from the datafied object using `get-in` (see below).
+For instance `ChronoField/DAY_OF_YEAR` becomes `[:year :day]`, and you can use it to pull out the value from the datafied  using `get-in` (see below).

 ## Usage

 ### jedi-time.core

 The majority of the functionality is provided in the **`jedi-time.core`** namespace.
-Loading/requiring it automatically extends the `jedi-time.protocols/Datafiable` protocol to the following 9 `java.time` types:
+Loading/requiring it automatically extends `clojure.core/protocols/Datafiable` to the following 9
+`java.time` types:

 1. Month